austineamonn/SummerResearch2024/README.md

 ```

 ### [tradeoffs](calculating_tradeoffs/tradeoffs.py):
 Takes a dataset and runs calculates how well the X columns can predict the private (ethnoracial group, gender, international student status) and utility columns (career aspirations, future topics).
+The file will run the model to predict each of the columns as well as the private columns combined, the utility columns combined, and all the columns combined.
+Three different machine learning models are run: Linear Regression, Decision Tree, and Random Forest.

 ```python
 from pandas import pd